-- 1. The SMRT case management system; and - 2.
-The state's data warehouse, specifically the Medicaid Management Information System (MMIS) and MAXIS.
-MMIS is the claims payment system and MAXIS is the legacy eligibility system.
+- 1. The SMRT case management system - The state's data warehouse, specifically the Medicaid Management Information System (MMIS) and MAXIS.
+MMIS is the claims payment system and MAXIS is the MA eligibility system used for people who are 65 or older, blind or have a disability.

 The SMRT case management system tracks the status of a referral from the date received to the date a disability or appeal decision is made.
-It records personal information about a client including name, age, state identifiers, and the program for which they applied.
+It records personal information about a client including name, age, state identifiers, and the program they applied for.

-Data from the SMRT case management system is searched via query in Crystal Reports, a tool for extracting reports out of the data warehouse, cross-checked against original documents and matched against data from MMIS and MAXIS through the state's data warehouse.
+Data from the SMRT case management system is searched, cross-checked against original documents and matched against data from MMIS and MAXIS through the state's data warehouse.

-DHS staff analyzed referrals and appeals received from July 1, 2019, through June 30, 2020, through to their completion, including case decisions made after the date range.
+DHS staff analyzed referrals and appeals received from July 1, 2020, through June 30, 2021, through to their completion, including case decisions made after the date range.

-A SMRT data specialist extracted data from the SMRT case management system on November 6, 2020.
-These data were sufficient to complete the statutory requirements in Minnesota Statute Section 256.01, Subd.
-29 (c) paragraphs (1) and (2); the number of applications to SMRT that were denied, approved, or withdrawn, and the length of time from receipt of application to a decision; the number of appeals, appeal results, and the length of time from appeal request to written decision in paragraph (3); and the age requirement in paragraph (4).
+A SMRT data specialist extracted data from the SMRT case management system on November 4, 2021.
+This data was used for the statutory requirements for the number of applications that were denied, approved or withdrawn and the average length of time for a decision in paragraphs (1) and (2); the number of appeals, appeal results, and the length of time from appeal request to written decision in paragraph (3); and the age requirement in paragraph (4).

-Data from the state's data warehouse, specifically MMIS and MAXIS, were sufficient to complete the remaining statutory requirements in paragraph (4).
-A data specialist from DHS' Health Care Research and Quality Division extracted the following data from the state's data warehouse on November 10, 2020:
+Data from the state's data warehouse, specifically MMIS and MAXIS was used for the remaining statutory requirements in paragraph (4).
+A data specialist from DHS' Health Care Research and Quality Division extracted the following data from the state's data warehouse on November 16, 2021: